baezortega/mutree/README.md

     - Standard ML tree as produced by RAxML (Newick format, rooted).

     - Tree showing the bootstrap support values in its branch bifurcations (Newick format, unrooted; only if bootstrapping is performed).

+    - Tree showing the branch and node labels employed in the output table of mutations.

     - Tree showing all the mutations identified in each branch (Nexus format).